-Complexity is a scientific theory that asserts that some systems display behavioral phenomena is completely inexplicable by any conventional analysis of the systems' constituent parts.
+Complexity is a scientific theory that asserts that some systems display behavioural phenomena completely inexplicable by any conventional analysis of the systems' constituent parts.

-Besides, emergence refers to the appearance of higherlevel properties and behaviors of a system that while obviously originating from the collective dynamics of that system's components -are neither to be found in nor are directly deducable from the lower-level properties of that system.
-Emergent properties are properties of the "whole" that are not possessed by any of the individual parts making up that whole.
-For example, an air molecule is not a tornado and a neuron is not conscious : emergent behaviors are typically novel and unanticipated.
+Besides, emergence refers to the appearance of higher-level properties and behaviours of a system that while obviously originating from the collective dynamics of that system's components -are neither to be found in nor are directly deductable from the lower-level properties of that system.
+Emergent properties are properties of the 'whole' that are not possessed by any of the individual parts making up that whole.
+For example, an air molecule is not a cyclone, an isolated species doesn't form a food chain and an 'isolated' neuron is not conscious: emergent behaviours are typically novel and unanticipated.

 Moreover, it is becoming a commonplace that, if the 20th was the century of physics, the 21st will be the century of biology, and, more specifically, mathematical biology, see [8].
-We will concentrate our attention to demonstrate the emergence of complex (chaotic) behavior in coupled (non chaotic) systems.
-That is to show that for unior bi-directionally coupled non chaotic systems, chaos can appear even for large values of coupling parameter.
-This discussion is based on continuous autonomous differential systems, first of type-Lorenz illustrating identical chaos synchronization and regular behavior emerging from chaotic one, and, second, systems modeling predator-preys food-chain showing chaotic behaviors emerging from regular ones.
+We will concentrate our attention in demonstrating the emergence of complex (chaotic) behaviour in coupled (non chaotic) systems.
+That is to show that for uni- or bi-directionally coupled non chaotic systems, chaos can appear even for large values of coupling parameter.
+This discussion is based on continuous autonomous differential systems, firstly of Lorenz-type illustrating identical chaos synchronization and regular behaviour emerging from chaotic one, and, secondly, systems modeling predator-prey food-chain showing chaotic behaviours emerging from regular ones.

-2. Synchronization and Desynchronization
+2 Synchronization and Desynchronization

-Synchronization is a ubiquitous phenomenon characteristic of many processes in natural systems and (nonlinear) science, it has permanently remained an objectif of intensive research and is today considered as one of the basic nonlinear phenomena studied in mathematics, physics, engineering or life science.
+Synchronization is a ubiquitous phenomenon characteristic of many processes in natural systems and (nonlinear) science.
+It has permanently remained an object of intensive research and is today considered as one of the basic nonlinear phenomena studied in mathematics, physics, engineering or life science.
 Synchronization of two dynamical systems generally means that one system somehow traces the motion of another.
 Indeed, it is well known that many coupled oscillators have the ability to adjust some common relation that they have between them due to weak interaction, which yields to a situation in which a synchronization-like phenomenon takes place, see [2].